MatthewKLewis/project-6-backend/README.md

 # All-Business Problem Ticket API
-This is a backend with RESTful routes and models for creating and assigning "problem tickets".
+This is a node-js backend with RESTful routes for creating and assigning "problem tickets".

-# Users - ALL AUTHENTICATED!
+## Users:
-- Dispatchers
+- Dispatchers - administrators that assign tickets to...
-- Fixers
+- Fixers - workers that solve problems for...
-- Users
+- Users - clients of the application service

-# Tickets
+## Tickets:
 - Title
 - Description of the Problem
 - Dates: createdOn, assignedOn
-- Keywords?
+- Keywords

 <details>
-  <summary>Bronze Plan:</summary>
+  <summary>Hidden Text:</summary>
-  - Notes App
+  - Testing.
 </details>